-Every month you'll receive tons of great stuff desired by grapplers of every belt rank!
+Every quarter you'll receive tons of great stuff desired by grapplers of every belt rank!

 Just pick which box you'd like to order, let us know your shirt size, belt rank, and a few more details.

-Orders are packed and shipped the last week of each month so that they're delivered via USPS Priority Mail by the 1st of the following month.
+Orders are packed and shipped the last week of each quarter so that they're delivered in a timely fashion.

-Whether you're looking for just the shirt, or the VIP experience, every BJJ Box is packed with great value!
+Whether you're looking for just the shirt, the Quarterly box, The Rashguard Box, or the largest item The BJJ Box Crate, every BJJ Box is packed with great value!

 All of the items included were curated just for grapplers just like you!